thegismar/crvSTETHMonitor/README.md

 You  probably need to create a Brownie environment in the folder where you run this (brownie init --force), I'm not 100% sure.

+### Oh, you can also set it to automatically **claim** your LDO reward tokens should both conditions be met: minimum $value of tokens, maximum gas price.
+The idea here isn't to dump those and somehow reinvest them (which is a silly thing to do), but to take advantage of low gas prices and be able to sell the LDO tokens when you think they're at a high.
+Again, it's **OPTIONAL**.

 ![alt text](https://i.imgur.com/AZyYei8.png)